HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	I have plotted a Hofstadter butterfly using the ``--color`` flag and the code runs surprisingly quickly.
 How are the Chern numbers computed?

 All of the Hofstadter butterflies are colored using the Streda-Widom Diophantine relation (see Appendix C of :cite:`DiColandrea22` for a derivation).
 We note that although the formula can unambiguously determine the Chern numbers for the case of the rectangular lattice, the natural window condition is not uniquely resolved in general.
 This *may* lead to minor imperfections in the coloring for other lattices, especially when plotting with an extremely high resolution, as scrutinized in Fig.4 of :cite:`Agazzi14` or :cite:`Avron14`.
 At the time of writing, there is no Diophantine equation that can uniquely determine the Chern numbers in the general case.
 For the ``--color`` flag, we make the choice of sacrificing precision for the sake of efficiency.

+.. admonition:: Question

+	I am trying to plot a Hofstadter butterfly with high resolution but I find strange interpolated blobs in the fine structure of the spectrum.
+How can I fix this?

+This is an indication that the dpi of the image is too low.
+Assuming that you have saved the output data for such a high-resolution spectrum (recommended), you can overwrite the ``args['dpi']`` parameter in the ``plot/butterfly.py`` script and try plotting it again.
+By default, the dpi is set to 300.
+This works reasonably well for :math:`q` values up to about 300.
+In general, we recommend setting a dpi value of greater than :math:`q` for best results.